yeqwep/csv2lua-defold_editor/README.md

 ## ✨ Features

 - ✅ Convert `.csv` files to Lua tables
+- ✅ The first column of the CSV (key) can be used as the table key in the Lua output.
 - ✅ Choose output format via dialog:
   - **Keyed table**: `id = { ... }`
   - **Array table**: `{ {...}, {...} }`